kludda/docker-mqtt-automation/README.md

 $ docker compose up
 ```

-Stop the app:
+To stop the app run:
 ```
 $ docker compose down
 ```

-The app will not restart on reboot.
+The app will not restart on reboot when using this method.

-You can install the service and use the `systemctl` to control the app instead at any stage.
+You can install the service and use the `systemctl` command to control the app instead at any stage.

 ## Usage